PillowFishSticks/My-Resume/README.md

     - Once more projects have been completed, adding those to the Projects page.
     - Each project having a link to the live project.
 3. **Review page for clients to add reviews**
-    - A review page that allows previous clients to add review about the work done for them and how satified they are with the final product.
+    - A review page that allows previous clients to add review about the work done for them and how satisfied they are with the final product.
     - Possibly a star rating.

 # Technologies Used